Chad Kinch

 He was selected with the 22nd pick in the first round of the 1980 NBA draft by the Cleveland Cavaliers.
 He spent his only NBA season (1980–81) split between the Cavaliers and the Dallas Mavericks.
 The Cavs traded Kinch, along with a 1985 first-round draft choice, to the Mavericks in exchange for Geoff Huston and a 1983 third-round draft choice on February 7, 1981.
 Kinch averaged 2.9 points per game in his only season in the NBA.

-The tragic loss of his brother, Raymond, in a house fire reportedly had a profound effect on Kinch and impacted his NBA career.
-After leaving the NBA and starting a family, he descended further into a fierce drug habit, eventually contracting HIV.
+The loss of his brother, Raymond, in a house fire reportedly strongly affected Kinch, impacting his NBA career.
+After leaving the NBA and starting a family, he descended further into a drug habit, eventually contracting HIV.
 Kinch died of AIDS-related complications in 1994, aged 35, at his home in Carteret, New Jersey.